DRIVER-EU/test-bed-design/doc/developers.md

 ### Schema Registry

 The Test-bed also includes Landoop's [AVRO schema registry](https://github.com/Landoop/schema-registry-ui) service (see Figure 15) to inspect all the available schema's (default location [http://localhost:3601](http://localhost:3601)).
 As each message topic only has one schema, every message send to a topic needs to comply with that schema too.
-Also, in case you as a developer are creating new messages, these schema's must first be added to the schema registry, either manually or via an adapter.
+Also, in case a developer is creating new messages, these schemas must first be added to the schema registry, either manually or via an adapter.

 ![Screenshot of Landoop's AVRO schema registry, which is part of our test-bed](img/avro_schema_registry_ui.png)